Car insurance – How to get the best deal

 Insurance Premium Tax rise

-The Chancellor announced a rise in the Insurance Premium Tax from 9.5% to 10% in his Budget 2016.
+The Chancellor announced a rise in Insurance Premium Tax from 10% to 12% in June 2017.

 Pay for your car insurance annually, not monthly

 - Check with your insurance company because sometimes you are charged interest if you pay by instalments.

 - You could save up to £125 on a £700 premium by paying annually.
 (Source: Which?)

 - Consider the cover you have under other insurance policies or elsewhere.
 For example, some bank accounts include car breakdown cover.